SauceCat/RAGS/docs/generation/RAGAS_answer_correctness.md

 ```

 ### Step 2
-We can use the formula for the F1 score to quantify correctness based on the number of statements in each of these lists:
+Classify the extracted statements into TP, FP or FN, and calculate the F1 score.

 ```python
 class AnswerCorrectness(MetricWithLLM, MetricWithEmbeddings):